-Paul Tagliabue uses his experience as chief executive and board member of the National Football League, major businesses and nonprofits to help manage clients on matters of organizational structure and governance, develop strategic risk mitigation approaches and manage unfolding crises.
+Paul Tagliabue uses his experience as chief executive and board member of the National Football League, major businesses and nonprofits to advise clients on matters of organizational structure and governance, develop strategic risk mitigation approaches and assist in managing unfolding crises.

 Mr. Tagliabue chaired the U.S. Olympic Committee’s Independent Advisory Committee in 2009-10 to assess the committee’s governance structure and management responsibilities.
 In undertaking such assignments, Mr. Tagliabue works closely with firm colleagues who have special expertise in corporate, legislative, regulatory and international legal issues.